alvarocaceresmunoz/robot-tocapelotas/README.md

 The basic unit of this language is the motif.
 A motif is a list of notes.
 When you play music with robot-tocapelotas, you will normally follow this workflow: you first create a motif (a set of notes), then you tell the robot to play that motive.
 To create a motif, you have to type the name you want to give to it, and making it equal to the list of notes you want (we'll get to the list of notes later):
 ```
-:mySuperCoolRhythm = s1 s8 r8 s8 s8 s4 s16 s16 s16 r2
+/robot :mySuperCoolRhythm = s1 s8 r8 s8 s8 s4 s16 s16 s16 r2
 ```
 The motif name should start with a colon (```:```), then contain a letter and then either letters or numbers, as many as you want.
 You can change a motif by defining it again; you could change the motif other users have created as well.
 That's exactly the funny part of all of this: you can improvise by modifying existing music, which gives a lot more of cohesion to the music, and which makes the jam session much more collaborative.

-To play the motif, type ```play``` followed by the name of your motif (remember that motifs start with colons)
+To play the motif, type ```/robot play``` followed by the name of your motif (remember that motifs start with colons)
 ```
-play :mySuperCoolRhythm
+/robot play :mySuperCoolRhythm
 ```
 You can play your motives as well as motives from your friends, if you are talking to the bot in the same group.